fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 =========================== 1 passed in 0.19 seconds ===========================
 ```

  ## Completing our tests <!-- 4.8 -->

-We now get a green line and the test passed label.
+We now get a green line and the "tests passed label".
 If you look closer, you'll notice that the print statements we added aren’t being printed.
-For those to be printed, you need to add a the `-s` flag to the command, like so: `poetry run pytest -s`.
+For those to be printed, you need to add a `-s` flag to the command, like so: `poetry run pytest -s`.

 {lang=bash,line-numbers=off}
 ```